davidmhewitt/gst-plugin-ndi/README.md

 The included Dockerfile depends on an unpublished container called `libndi`.
 I have opted to not publish this container due to the licensing around the NDI SDK.
 However, if you wish to use the Dockerfile in this repository, you can build your own `libndi` image that has the NDI SDK installed  as per the instructions below.

 ### Installing NDI SDK
 * You need to have `libavahi-common3` and `libavahi-client3` installed.
-These are deps of the NDI SDK.
+These are dependencies of the NDI SDK.
-* So that the Vala compiler can find the NDI SDK, install the following pkg-config file in `/usr/lib/x86_64-linux-gnu/pkgconfig/` as `ndi.pc`:
+* So that the build system can find the NDI SDK, install the following pkg-config file in `/usr/lib/x86_64-linux-gnu/pkgconfig/` as `ndi.pc`:
 ```
 prefix=/usr
 exec_prefix=${prefix}